vacu9708/Study-records/Web development/Server-side/MSA/readme.md

 - **Scalability**: The decoupling enables individual services to be scaled independently based on demand.
 Services experiencing high traffic can be scaled horizontally without affecting others
 - **Team specialization**: Microservices facilitate team specialization by assigning separate teams to develop and maintain individual services.

+# API gateway
+API Gateway is a crucial component in a microservices architecture that provides a layer of abstraction between clients and the underlying microservices.<br>
+While it is technically possible for clients to send direct requests to microservices, using an API Gateway offers several important benefits:
+- `Simplified client interaction`: An API Gateway serves as a single entry point for clients to access multiple microservices.
+Instead of clients having to interact with individual microservices, they can communicate with the API Gateway.
+This simplifies the client-side code and reduces the complexity of managing multiple service endpoints.
+- `Monitoring and Analytics`: By routing all client requests through the API Gateway, it becomes a centralized point for collecting metrics, monitoring service health, and gathering analytics data.
+This allows for better visibility into the system.

 # Circuit breaker pattern
 ![image](https://user-images.githubusercontent.com/67142421/235345619-b29d9116-d1aa-4ef3-bd1c-8ebe126c01f0.png)
 ![image](https://user-images.githubusercontent.com/67142421/235345623-c4b76fa3-1ab6-4625-ab6f-1f9c3f7bfbfa.png)